Decoding Training Zones: What They Are and Why They Matter

 - Zone 2 = You can talk, but not sing.
 Maybe 3 sentences between breaths.

 - Zone 5 = Hard.
-You could hold it for 8–10 minutes and it’s really really hard.
+You can hold this effort for 8–10 minutes max and it’s

 - Zone 5+

-= Very hard.
+= Ridiculously hard.
 10 to 60 seconds of full-send effort.
 Maximum intensity.
 You will hate every second of this and you’ll feel wildly exhilarated at the end of each effort.
+So hard and so worth it.

-There are multiple scales that describe RPE but really you can use the Zones with Heart Rate or RPE.
+There are multiple scales that describe RPE but really you can just use the same Zones whether you're talking about Heart Rate or RPE.

 Zone 1 = go all day